Combine Harvester working in Australian wheat field

 10. Straw chopper blades: Blades dull from chopping residue.

-What Warranty Covers OEM and Aftermarket Combine Harvester Parts in Australia
+What Warranty Covers OEM and Aftermarket Combine Harvester Parts in Australia?

 +